The 2020 National Child Writes Competition

 ideas and abilities in word or artistic form.

-The Child Writes competition is open to all Australian primary-school aged child writers and illustrators.
+The National Child Writes competition is open to all Australian 10 year old writers and illustrators.

 The judges will be looking for originality, creativity and character, as well as correct punctuation and grammar for writers and consistency of artistic skills for illustrators.

 Entry Cost: $10 per submission